 However, if you want to spend a few good years in Utrecht as an expat, it makes sense to avoid these neighborhoods because it will take decades to bring these neighborhoods to an acceptable level.

 Living in Utrecht Versus Living In Other Dutch Cities

 Utrecht is not present in the rankings of attractive cities by expats, but the attractiveness of Utrecht among Dutchmen is monitored annually.

 Utrecht ranks second as the most attractive Dutch city to live in, behind Amsterdam, but above expat cities like The Hague, Rotterdam, and Eindhoven.

 Many expats live in Utrecht and commute to other Dutch cities by train because Utrecht is cheaper.

 How To Get A Good First Impression Of Utrecht?

-Check out this Youtube video, the best drone video about Utrecht I could find.
+Check out this YouTube video, the best drone video about Utrecht.

 Best Neighborhoods In Other Dutch Cities

-If you want to live in another Dutch city than Utrecht, check out the best neighborhoods in other Dutch cities below.
+If you want to live in another Dutch city than Utrecht, check out the best neighborhoods in other Dutch towns below.